TheUltimateC0der/alternatrr/README.md

-# Does currently not work with sonarr v4

 # What alternatrr does
 alternatrr lets you add alternative titles to your sonarr instance by editing the sonarr.db file directly via a simple UI.